Keeper-Security/Commander/README.md

 When storing information to your vault, Keeper stores and synchronizes the encrypted data.

 We strongly recommend that you enable Two-Factor Authentication on your Keeper account via the [web app](https://keepersecurity.com/vault) settings screen.
+This can also be enforced at the Keeper Enterprise level.
 When logging into Commander with Two-Factor Authentication turned on, you will be asked for a one-time passcode.
 After successful authentication, Commander receives a device token that can be used for subsequent requests without another two-factor auth request.

 For more details on Keeper's security architecture, certifications and implementation details, visit the [Security Disclosure](https://keepersecurity.com/security.html) page of our website.
 If you have any specific questions related to security, email security@keepersecurity.com.